-Approved by the Secretary of the Board April 24, 2020
+Amended by the Secretary of the Board: May 7, 2025

-- 1. An electronic board meeting may be considered when: - a.
-Time is of the essence; - b.
-There is a key matter to consider; or - c. an in-person meeting is not possible. - 2.
-The decision to call an electronic meeting shall be left to the discretion of the Chair and Secretary of the Board. - 3.
+- 1. An electronic board meeting may be considered when it seems appropriate to do so. - The decision to call an electronic meeting shall be left to the discretion of the Secretary of the Board, after consultation with the Chairperson and General Manager - 3.
 A meeting may be conducted by electronic means if notice of the meeting is given to the public, including notification of the way in which the meeting is to be conducted and how to view/attend. - 4.
-Meeting notice shall be provided in accordance with the Board Procedural Policy. - 5.
-All meetings convened shall be webcast.
+Meeting notice shall be provided in accordance with the Board Procedural Policy.